 5. Cut your hair short

 Other than making yourself look fresh, cutting your hair is an alternative solution to overcoming hair loss.
-It also keeps you cool when doing activities and makes everyday hair care a lot easier!
+It also keeps you cool when doing activities and makes everyday hair care easier!

 6. Wash your hair no more than three times a week

-Ensure that you are washing your hair no more than three times a week and not every day!
-This can help your scalp and hair roots become stronger and thus, reduces the amount of hair loss.
+Ensure you are washing your hair no more than three times a week and not every day!
+This can help your scalp and hair roots become stronger and, thus, reduce hair loss.
 Keep this up as a weekly routine!

 7. Use shampoos and conditioners made especially for pregnant women

 But you do not have to think too hard!
-Mama’s Choice Treatment Shampoo and Conditioner is the safe, natural and halal option for pregnant and breastfeeding mothers, made from natural kiwi extracts, candlenut and aloe vera, which aids in overcoming hair loss and dandruff.
-Here’s what other moms have to say about these products:
+Mama’s Choice Anti-Hair Loss Series is a safe, natural, and halal option for pregnant and breastfeeding Mamas.
+They are formulated with raw kiwi extracts, candlenut, and aloe vera, which aid in overcoming hair loss and dandruff.

-For mothers that are still experiencing severe hair loss post-birth, you too can use our calming and natural hair treatment products.
+For mamas still experiencing severe hair loss post-birth, you, too, can use our calming and natural hair treatment products.
 (P.S. the whole family can use them too!)

 Mama's Choice Team